 Enhancements for Identity Theft

-The identity theft statute in Pennsylvania is unique in the sense that it provides for certain enhancements if you fall under a set of classifications or use the information in a particular way.
+The Identity Theft statute in Pennsylvania is unique, in that it provides for certain enhancements if you fall under a set of classifications or use the information in a particular way.

-One type of enhancement is the fact that a person can be charged for every separate time that person uses or possess another person's identifying information.
-The implication of this is that every time a person runs a fraudulent credit card transaction, that person can be charged with a separate count of identity theft.
-In a worst case scenario, if a perpetrator uses a person's identity 10 times on transactions that are less than $2,000, they can be charged with 10 counts of misdemeanor identity theft, which means they're now facing a maximum penalty of up to 50 years instead of just 5 years.
-Therefore, this type of enhancement can add up very quickly.
+One type of possible enhancement to this crime is the fact that a person can be charged for each separate time that person uses or possesses another person’s identifying information.
+This means that each time a person runs a fraudulent credit card transaction, that person can be charged with a separate count of Identity Theft.
+In a worst case scenario, if a perpetrator uses a person’s identity 10 times on transactions that are less than $2,000, they can be charged with 10 counts of misdemeanor Identity Theft, which means they are now facing a maximum penalty of up to 50 years instead of just 5 years.
+As you can see, this form of enhancement can add up to immense penalties very rapidly.

-The greatest enhancement, however, is meant for those who use or possess the identifying information of anyone who is 60 years old or older.
+The greatest enhancement, however, comes into play when one uses or possess the identifying information of anyone who is 60 years old or older.
 Anyone who has this type of identifying information will receive an enhancement up one grading.
-This means that if you merely possess the information of a 60 year old person and the value involved is under $2,000 (normally a misdemeanor of the third degree), your crime is now graded as a felony of the third degree.
+This means that if you merely possess the information of a 60 year old person, and the value involved is under $2,000 (normally a misdemeanor of the third degree), your crime is now graded as a felony of the third degree.
 In the worst case scenario, a person charged with their third offense, normally a felony of the second degree, carrying up to 10 years, can be charged with a felony of the first degree, carrying up to 20 years in jail.